olivierb46/PyFRC2G/README.md

 - **Temporary Files**: CSV and PNG files are automatically cleaned up after processing
 - **API Aliases**: All aliases are fetched from API - no manual mapping needed
 - **Performance**: Large rule sets may take several minutes to process
+- **CISO Assistant**: PDFs are uploaded automatically after generation (if configured).
+Each upload creates a new revision in the evidence record, maintaining a history of firewall rule changes.

 ## 🔄 Migration from Old Versions